af-inet/kubestash/README.md

   -f, --force           replace a secret if it already exists -n NAMESPACE, --namespace NAMESPACE
                         kubernetes namespace
-  -u, --uppercase       For lowercase keys in credstash, convert them
+  -U, --uppercase       For lowercase keys in credstash, convert them
                         to UPPER_CASE environment variables -l, --lowercase       For SECRET keys, lowercase and convert "_" to "-" (DNS_SUBDOMAIN).
 Useful for compatibility with older